-- Striving to adopt the highest possible environmental standards in all its operations, wherever these are located - Conducting its activities in full knowledge of, and compliance with, the requirements of applicable environmental legislation and approved codes of practice - Minimising consumption of natural resources, including energy, water and raw materials, as far as is economically practicable - Preventing pollution and minimising emissions - Reducing the production of waste and developing effective waste management and recycling procedures - Aiming to achieve the most economical use of all materials, supplies and energy, using renewable or recycled materials wherever possible - Keeping itself fully informed of best practices elsewhere - Minimising waste produced in all parts of the business - Encouraging similar environmental standards to be achieved by all third parties involved with its business - Encouraging employee involvement in positive environmental action - Encouraging the use of environmentally friendly means of transport by staff - Raising awareness amongst members of staff and encouraging them to become more environmentally responsible - Communicating its policy to customers and employees
+- Striving to adopt the highest possible environmental standards in all its operations, wherever these are located - Conducting its activities in full knowledge of, and compliance with, the requirements of applicable environmental legislation and approved codes of practice - Minimising consumption of natural resources, including energy, water and raw materials, as far as is economically practicable - Preventing pollution and minimising emissions - Reducing the production of waste and developing effective waste management and recycling procedures - Aiming to achieve the most economical use of all materials, supplies and energy, using renewable or recycled materials wherever possible - Keeping itself fully informed of best practices elsewhere - Minimising waste produced in all parts of the business - Encouraging similar environmental standards to be achieved by all third parties involved with its business - Encouraging employee involvement in positive environmental action - Encouraging the use of environmentally friendly means of transport by staff - Raising awareness amongst members of staff and encouraging them to become more environmentally responsible - Communicating its policy to customers and employees and work.

-All Company employees have a responsibility towards the environment in which they live and work.
 It is the duty of all concerned to demonstrate both a responsible attitude and also a commitment to the Company's objectives.